 Doctoral candidates must be mindful of additional deadlines to complete their dissertation/thesis in time to be eligible for degree conferral and participation in a doctoral hooding and a graduation ceremony.

 Each fall, the Office of the Registrar sends an email notification to students who may be eligible to graduate that academic year about applying to graduate.
-Eligibility is based on the number of earned credits at the beginning of the fall term.
-This email notification informs and instructs students to complete the “Apply to Graduate” process, accessed via their myNortheastern account.
+This email notification informs and instructs students to complete the “Apply to Graduate” process, accessed via the Student Hub.
 Students are prompted to verify and provide critical information, e.g., spelling of the student’s name on the diploma, intent to participate in the graduation ceremony, and mailing address.

 An accurate EGD is required to gain access to the graduation application.
 The EGD is also used by clearinghouses to determine loan deferment schedules.
 If your EGD is not correct, contact your designated learner services specialist.